 Kihon (“basics / fundamentals”) are the individual moments and tasks which comprises.
 In music, kihon takes the form of playing individual notes or chords.
 In karate, kihon takes the form of:

-These basic lessons in this section are the most important, as all other lessons are built upon, and comprised of, this material.
-As such, these skills must be constantly practiced, polished, revisited.
-There is no end to training.
-It is a journey without a destination.
-You can never be too good, but if you do not have a solid understanding of the basics, you are doomed.
+These basic lessons in this section are the most important; all other lessons are comprised of this material, and build upon it.
+As such, these skills must be constantly practiced and polished.
+There is no end to training; it is a journey without a destination.
+You can never be too good; but without a solid understanding of the basics, you are doomed.

 Training is nothing special, nothing magic -- but if you stick with it, you’ll see results -- it’s that simple.